SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 *before* considering the loop's condition.
 It then continues to repeat the loop until the condition is ``false``.

-..
-TODO: Update reference for Error Handling once merged

 .. note::

    The ``repeat``-``while`` loop in Swift is analogous to a ``do``-``while`` loop in other languages.
-   Swift uses the ``do`` keyword to scope error handling code.
-   For more information, see :ref:`ErrorHandling_Catching`.

 Here's the general form of a ``repeat``-``while`` loop: